 From these figures we can deduce a few different insights.
 Firstly, credit card companies have lent enormous amounts of money to people that weren’t in a position to repay it.
 Secondly, those that operate credit cards are well-used to debt write-off in such circumstances.
 Thirdly, extremely high interest rates are themselves likely to build up the level of debts that need to be written off and make the requirement for such write-offs all the more likely.

-A formal debt solution such as a protected trust deed should be used as a last resort.
 It’s clear though that it is appropriate for more serious debt problems.
 One determinant of the severity of a debt problem is the overall level of unsecured debt.
 Protected trust deed advisers commonly work with clients that have seen their credit card balances escalate dramatically as the effect of the current high interest rates and charges kicks-in.

 We know that credit card companies write off billions of pounds of debt each year, and a proportion of that is connected to the use of protected trust deeds in Scotland.
 As we stated previously, there is an understanding that not all credit card debt will be repaid and protected trust deeds are one of the major ways of establishing a repayment compromise between a credit card provider and their client.

 In fact credit card providers (through their representatives) make clear to protected trust deed firms their acceptance criteria for the thousands of protected trust deed proposals they expect to receive each year.
 Such proposals are welcomed where it is in the best interests of the client and the credit card provider.